Msbrisk/m14-hw14-mary-sweisgood/README.md

     Card: Used for "About Me" and "Interests" sections.

-    Button: Included in the "Coding" interest card.
+    Button: Included in the interest card.